Houston furniture store owner sends convoy of supplies for victims of Hurricane Ida; opens showroom as shelter

 McIngvale estimates that about 50 families and individuals have shown up so far for a place to sleep and a hot meal.

-“You can see the stress and trauma on their faces when they come in,” said McInvale, who has opened his showroom as a shelter many times after natural disasters.
+“You can see the stress and trauma on their faces when they come in,” said McIngvale, who has opened his showroom as a shelter many times after natural disasters.
 “They’ve had their lives turned upside down, and we’re going to do all we can to help them.”

 McIngvale said that he and his team hope to connect people with social workers to help them line up housing until they can return to Louisiana and rebuild their lives.